-Thyroid problems are very prevalent.
+Thyroid conditions are very prevalent.
 Yet, diagnosing a thyroid problem is not always a straightforward task for physicians.
 A variety of physical signs may have their roots in the under-production of thyroid hormone.
 These signs can include:

 - Feeling cold when other people around you are not